coirieng/lift-wp-blank/wp-content/plugins/lift-websitebuilder/readme.txt

 - **Testimonial Carousel:** Show multiple testimonials on a single place with it.
 - **Text Block:** Insert text you need on the site and style it your way.
 - **Video:** Add YouTube or Vimeo videos to your webpage.
-- **Video Popup:** Placing a video on a popup is also possible with our Video Popup addon in LIFT Page Builder.
+- **Video Popup:** Placing a video on a popup is also possible with our Video Popup addon in LIFT PageBuilder.

 == Installation ==